Michal-Atlas/DawnStorm/dawnstorm.md

 spell words not shown and races not recommended, that is one of the points to the game.

-On that note, many things will be published on this
+On that note, many things will be published on this site.
+Aside from the core rulebook,
+you should agree on which of these to use as some may be game or theme breaking.

 Now, let's get rolling.